-In this article, we talk about the different banking solutions available, and how you can open a bank account for your company in Estonia.
+In this article, we talk about the different banking solutions available, and how you can open a bank account in Estonia for your company.
 If you are our customer, we will guide you through the whole process.

 Your company needs a bank account, but this bank does not need to be an Estonian bank.
 It does not need to be a traditional bank at all.

 There are many banking solutions you can use to transfer money, invoice, distribute benefits and operate seamlessly without the need for a traditional bank account.